tonysimpson/ni/README.txt

 There are no plans to port Psyco to 64-bit architectures.
 This would be rather involved.
 Psyco is only being maintained, not further developed.
-The development efforts of the author are now focused on PyPy, which will include Psyco-like techniques.  (http://codespeak.net/pypy)
+The development efforts of the author are now focused on PyPy, which includes Psyco-like techniques.  (http://codespeak.net/pypy)

 Psyco requires Python >= 2.2.2.
 Support for older versions